 Lastly, I have a place for centers.
 Since we work on our centers weekly, and I want this whole sheet to fit on ONE page, I have my centers on the far right.
 Each color table hosts one center, hence my colors.
 If you are looking for center ideas, I have a large collection of Center Saturday posts here.

-Of course I also have places for calendar and our unit.
+Of course, I also have places for the calendar and our unit.
 I write down the things I will teach in those spots as well.

 Need this template?